mahtokamal/Cyber_Security_Interviews/cyber_terminology.md

 Here, your risk is how valuable it would be to lose that data to the threat actor.

 NOTE: Risk comes with universal truth: you cannot eliminate or entirely protect against all threats, no matter how advanced your systems are.
+## Vulnerability vs threat vs risk
+These terms are frequently used together, but they do explain three separate components of cybersecurity.
+In short, we can see them as a spectrum:

+First, a **vulnerability(weakness or flaw)** exposes your organization to threats.

+A **threat(causes harm, damage or loss)** is a malicious or negative event that takes advantage of a vulnerability.

+Finally, the **risk** is the potential for loss and damage when the threat does occur.

 ## Impact
 ## Governance
 ## Compliance